 A person breaching the sanctions regulations could be liable for up to 12 months imprisonment or a fine of up to $10,000.
 A company breaching the sanctions regulations could be liable for a fine of up to $100,000.

 You can find out more about the UNSC sanctions resolutions(external link) on the UNSC website.
 Since 2006, the UNSC has adopted a series of sanctions resolutions in response to international concerns about North Korea's nuclear weapons programme and proliferation activities.

 United Nation Sanctions (Democratic People's Republic of Korea) Regulations 2017

 Amendments to New Zealand's sanctions regulations(external link) came into force on 28 June 2018.

 Some of the key restrictions in the sanctions regulations are outlined below.
 The following list is a summary only and is not comprehensive.
 We recommend that you look at the detailed regulations when making decisions about any dealing with North Korea.

 The regulations prohibit the direct and indirect export and import of any arms to or from North Korea.
 The regulations also prohibit loading or carrying arms to North Korea on a New Zealand craft, providing training or assistance to any person in North Korea on the use of arms, and other dealings in arms that are intended for North Korea (see regulations 4-10).

 The regulations prohibit transferring, selling, or otherwise dealing with any property (including land, shares, or money) that is owned or controlled by the Government of North Korea, a person designated by the UN's North Korea sanctions committee, or someone who is assisting in evading the sanctions regime (see regulations 44-46).
-You can access the list of people and entities designated by the UN here(external link).
+You can access the list of people and entities designated by the UN(external link) on the UNSC website.